schoukah/Twine_GitHub_collaborative_story_template/README.md

 an environment outside of the familiar Twine editor, as well as basic knowledge of Git and Github.

-Twee 3 files can be modified and committed in a fork of this repo used as a template.
+Twee 3 files (with `.twee` or `.tw` extensions) can be modified and committed in a fork of this repo used as a template.
 They can be modified in the GitHub repo interface itself ——perhaps directly, or copied and pasted from elsewhere, for instance a common Google Doc—— and committed.
+If using this repo as a template, the story will be compiled to html and published automatically via a GitHub action.
+To do this, however, the GiHub Pages must be configured in the repo.
+Follow [Emilia Lazer-Walker's great tutorial](https://dev.to/lazerwalker/a-modern-developer-s-workflow-for-twine-4imp) for more guidance on this.

 ### An even less simple way